 Water-lovers can enjoy swimming in the crisp waters of Lake Muoniojärvi or canoeing the Muonio River.
 Fishermen can spend their days on the banks of the Särkijärvi (Roach Lake) or take a boat across Lake Jerisjärvi and join the Shaman of Jerisjärvi by the fire in a kota.
 This lake is also popular for Finland’s national animal: seven swans even choose to say here all winter-long, even when the temperature drops to -30.
 You can see these hardy Arctic survivors from the road from Särkijärvi to Pallas.

 Situated far above the Arctic Circle, the municipality has the longest snow season in all of Finland, a true winter wonderland.
-Whether it’s a snowmobile hunt for the Northern Lights or a trip to Harriniva’s reindeer farm at Torassieppi to learn about Santa‘s most important helpers, a winter holiday in Muonio creates unique and unforgettable experiences.
+Whether it’s a snowmobile hunt for the Northern Lights or a trip with the kids to Harriniva’s reindeer farm at Torassieppi to learn about Santa‘s most important helpers, a winter holiday in Muonio creates unique and unforgettable experiences.

-Muonio is the perfect place to launch an adventure across the snow.
+Muonio is the perfect place to launch an adventure across the unbroken snow.
 Strap snowshoes on your feet and go on an aurora hunting expedition.
 Drill a hole in the Muonio River and cast a line for grayling.
 Or just try to beat your own best time zipping around an ice kart track.